nhminle/BEAM/README.md

 ## Overview

-This repository contains the research conducted for the paper titled **"Beyond English: Assessing Memorization of Translated Texts in Large Language Models"** as part of the ERSP 2023-24 program.
+This repository contains the research conducted for the poster titled **"Beyond English: Assessing Memorization of Translated Texts in Large Language Models"** as part of the ERSP 2023-24 program.
 The goal of this research is to assess memorization of books in English, Spanish, Vietnamese, and Turkish in LLMs.

 ## 🚀 Hypotheses & Research Questions